We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Boyle also recommends doing a total-body workout that combines moves like push-ups, pull-ups, basic plank-type core work, and squats.
 This type of workout twice per week can build strength without requiring you to set up a bed at your local gym.

 Metzl agrees, recommending a quick training circuit right when you wake up.
 He’s a fan of the burpee, as well as plyometric jump squats and arm walkouts to push-ups.
 “These moves ramp up your metabolic furnace for the day,” he says.

-Doing something is better than doing nothing, Boyle says.
-Hitting the weight rack (or the mat for bodyweight exercises) once or twice a week may not give you a Schwarzenegger-esque body, but the small gains you do make might incentivize you to exercise those muscle areas more often.
-After all, sometimes feeling sore is just what you need to remind you what a good workout feels like and get back into the groove of three, four, or even five workouts per week.
+Doing something is better than doing nothing.
+Hitting the weight rack or the mat once per week may not give you a Schwarzenegger-esque body, but the gains you do make might spark some inspiration to exercise those muscles a little harder or more often.

 No matter what your gym schedule is, focus on volume instead of frequency.
 Get the most of out every workout by warming-up properly, doing compound exercises that target multiple muscle groups (we see you, plank), and lifting enough weight to safely give you a challenge.

 Round out your gym session with some cool-down stretches, a foam roller, or an ice bath.
 Then, head to the kitchen to consume protein within a one-hour window of your workout.

 A final note: Always, always, always give your body enough time to recover.
 The aim is to find that sweet spot of building strength but avoiding burn out and injury.
 If you take away nothing else, remember that you build muscle while you’re restin’ — not while you’re sweatin’.